 Frequent depletion below 50% significantly decreases the lifetime of AGM batteries, so it’s important to monitor them to ensure they’re getting the charge they need.
 You can do this with a voltage meter.
 When your AGM batteries are full, your voltage meter should read around 12.8 volts.
 As you consume battery power, this number will drop towards 12.0 volts.
 If it gets down to 12, you’ll need to charge your batteries as soon as possible as anything lower will start to degrade the battery.

-Another thing to note is that, if necessary, AGM batteries can be mounted outside if you are looking to save space.
+Another thing to note is that, if necessary, AGM batteries can be mounted outside if you are looking to save space when planning your van layout.
 However, if you do have space or if you spend a lot of time in harsh climates, I recommend keeping them inside the van.
 AGM batteries are sealed and do not off-gas, so it’s safe to keep them inside and it will protect this big investment from the elements.

 Lithium batteries are considerably more expensive upfront but also more efficient.
 They’re long-lasting, but don’t handle cold temperatures very well and must be kept inside the van.
 So, depending on your plans and your budget, these are important factors to consider.